welldone-software/gulp-durandal/README.md

 Type: `Boolean`
 Default value: `true`

-True to add all default Durandal plugins and transitions to `options.extraModules`.
+True to add default Durandal dynamic modules to `options.extraModules`.
+Adds all default Durandal plugins and transitions if the definition of `plugins` / `transitions` paths exists in the `main` config file.

 #### options.require
 Type: `Boolean|String|String[]`